Eight Signs It's Time to Redesign Your Website

 When online experiences consistently spark a sense of “Why can’t our site do that?” or “Why doesn’t our site look more like this?”
 It’s time.
 Your site can step up, and serve as a strategic driver in an environment in which your web presence is an increasingly defining factor for your organization, your brand, and your values.

 Once the dominant software platform for production of animations and embedded web browser video players, Flash has long since fallen from favor.
 In 2016 Adobe announced that at the end of 2020, it would be ending support for support for Flash.
-If your website uses Flash, or other outdated technologies, that’s a good sign that you can benefit from a redesign and migration to up-to-date solutions.
+If your website uses Flash, or other outdated technologies, that’s a good sign that you can benefit from a redesign and migration to solutions that will serve your objectives.

 8. Your CMS is no longer supported or is soon to lose support.